 For example- A cement manufacturing company gives non-monetary benefits like Motorcycle, electronic items, and leisure trips to their dealers if they achieve the specified targets.

-In the above example, the company which has given benefits to its dealers was showing it as a business expense while the person who has received such benefit was not showing this as his income while filling the income tax return since it is in kind.
+In the above example, the company that has given benefits to its dealers was showing it as a business expense while the person who has received such benefit was not showing this as his income while filling the income tax return since it is in kind.
 So to avoid this misreporting of income the Income tax department has introduced this section 194R.

 TDS Rate Applicable on Section 194R